Q: What is the AWS Storage Gateway service?

 Q: What Amazon S3 storage classes does Tape Gateway support?

 Tape Gateway supports S3 Standard, S3 Glacier, and S3 Glacier Deep Archive storage classes.
-When backup application is backing up data to tapes, your data is in virtual tape library in Amazon S3.
-You can archive tapes in virtual tape library to S3 Glacier (supported today) and S3 Glacier Deep Archive.
+Data on your virtual tapes is stored in virtual tape library in Amazon S3 when backup application is writing data to tapes.
+After you eject tapes from backup application, your tapes are archived to S3 Glacier or S3 Glacier Deep Archive.

 Q: How much data can I store on a virtual tape?

-When creating virtual tapes, you select one of the following sizes: 100 GB, 200 GB, 400 GB, 800 GB, 1.5 TB, and 2.5 TB.
+The minimum size and maximum size of a virtual tape you can create on a tape gateway is 100 GiB and 5 TiB respectively.
 Please note, you only pay for the amount of data stored on each tape, and not for the size of the tape.

 Q: How many tapes can the virtual tape library (VTL) hold?